Jarlsberg Cheese vs Mahón-Menorca Cheese

 Country of Origin Norway Spain

-Specific Origin No specific location Menorca, Balearic Islands
+Specific Origin No Specific Location Menorca, Balearic Islands

-Certification None PDO (1985)
+Certification Not Specified PDO (1996), PDO (1985)

 Milk Treatment Pasteurized Raw or any authorized preservation technology

-Fat Content Regular: 27% (45% FDM), Lite: 16% (30% FDM)
+Fat Content Regular: 27% (45% FDM), Lite: 16% (30% FDM) Not Specified

 Rind Plastic-covered Characteristic orangish